-There are two different ways to become a vested IPERS Special Service member.
+There are two different ways to become a vested IPERS member in a Special Service occupation.
 To be vested, you must:

 - Have at least four years of service in IPERS-covered Special Service employment, - OR Have worked in IPERS-covered employment after age 55.